A Logical Formalism of Hardy-type Paradox: Conclusion and Outlook

-\section{Conclusion and outlook}
+\section{Conclusion and Outlook}

-Our work provides a complete characterization of Hardy-type paradoxes by establishing a unified logical formulation within the framework of event-based contextuality theory.
-We prove that a general system exhibits logical contextuality if and only if it witnesses a logical Hardy-type paradox (Theorem~\ref{thm-LCiffLHP}).
-This result generalizes previous results limited to specific scenarios, such as $(2,k,2)$ and $(2,2,d)$ Bell scenarios \cite{Mansfield2012Hardy} and $n$-cycle scenarios \cite{Santos2021Conditions}, to arbitrary finite general scenarios.
-Specially, we show that a system is strongly contextual if and only if it admits a logical Hardy-type paradox with success probability $\mathrm{SP} = 1$ (Theorem~\ref{thm-SCiffLHP}).
+We introduce a logical formalism for Hardy-type paradoxes within the exclusive partial Boolean algebra (epBA) framework.
+We prove that a general system exhibits logical contextuality if and only if it witnesses a logical Hardy-type paradox.
+This result generalizes earlier work restricted to specific scenarios, such as $(2,k,2)$ and $(2,2,d)$ Bell scenarios \cite{Mansfield2012Hardy} and $n$-cycle scenarios \cite{Santos2021Conditions}.
+In particular, a system is strongly contextual precisely when it admits a logical Hardy-type paradox with success probability $\mathrm{SP} = 1$.

-The equivalence between logical Hardy-type paradoxes and logical contextuality offers a systematic method for constructing Hardy-type paradoxes on arbitrary scenarios.
-For instance, we identify a Hardy-type paradox witnessed by a logically contextual state in the $(2,3,3)$ scenario introduced in \cite{Mansfield2013The} (previously claiming that the state witnesses no coarse-grained Hardy-type paradox).
-With the result of atom graph \cite{Liu2025Atom}, we extend the notion of incidence matrices \cite{Abramsky2011sheaf} to general scenarios.
-This enables us to determine, for the KCBS scenario, the unique type of quantum-observable Hardy-type paradox, achieving a success probability of $\mathrm{SP} \approx 10.56\%$ for a specific parameter setting.
-Additionally, we classify all 10 types of quantum-observable Hardy-type paradoxes on the $(2,2,2)$ scenario, one of which aligns with the original Hardy's paradox formulation \cite{Hardy1993Nonlocality}.

-The logical Hardy-type paradox framework transforms the identification of Hardy-type paradoxes in arbitrary scenarios into a unified mathematical problem.
-This opens the door to determining the theoretical maximum success probability for Hardy-type paradoxes on any given scenario.

-A probabilistic relaxation of the Hardy-type paradox leads to the notion of Cabello's paradox \cite{Cabello2002Bell,Liang2005Nonlocality,Kunkri2006Nonlocality,Chen2024Hardy}.
-This formulation provides enhanced flexibility by allowing statistical inequalities to quantify the degree of success, while losing the inequality-free character of Hardy-type paradoxes.
+Using incidence matrices \cite{Abramsky2011sheaf} and atom graphs \cite{Liu2025Atom}, we classify 10 types of quantum-observable Hardy-type paradoxes in the $(2,2,2)$ Bell scenario, one of which recovers the original Hardy paradox.
+We also identify the unique logical Hardy-type paradox in the KCBS scenario $\mathcal{Q}_{\mathrm{KCBS}}$, achieving $\mathrm{SP} \approx 10.56\%$ for a specific parameter setting.